jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 There might be optimization several priorities.
 You might want to have the fastest solution, you might to limit the heat the CPU produces, you might want the solution with the least disk access...
 I want to offer a general optimization which favors speed, but also other things to a certain extend, but I might keep in mind that other optimizations might also be wished.

-The objective is to benefit fully from assembly, but not to might bother with the downsides of it.
+The objective is to benefit fully from assembly, but not to be bothered with the downsides of it.
 On top of that there's added clarity by an alternative naming and forgetting about different instruction forms.

 If you take the assembly division instructions for instance then you see that certain forms are faster.
 Careful use of the alternative language I might make might make faster code(?).
 But most optimizations are done by the compiler.
 The amount of tricks and things you need to know to get the optimal result is far smaller than programming in assembly.